chaos-mesh/chaos-mesh/README.md

 #### Warch your chaos experiments in Dashboard

-Chaos Dashboard is currently only availble for TiDB clusters.
+Chaos Dashboard is currently only available for TiDB clusters.
 Stay tuned for more supports or join us in making it happen.

+> **Note:**
+>
-**Note:** Make sure you have used the [option](#install-chaos-mesh) to deploy Chaos Mesh with Chaos Dashboard.
+> Make sure you have used the [option](#deploy-chaos-mesh) to deploy Chaos Mesh with Chaos Dashboard.
+If Chaos Dashboard wasn't installed in your Chaos Mesh, you need to install it by upgrading Chaos Mesh:
+>
+> ```helm upgrade chaos-mesh helm/chaos-mesh --namespace=chaos-testing --set dashboard.create=true```

 A typical way to access it is to use `kubectl port-forward`